 Call the shelter at 609-265-5073 to schedule spay/neuter surgery for your foster kitten.

 Please reach out to John, Lisa, or Kelly beforehand to schedule a time to come in.

 We need foster homes for dogs who are more difficult to adopt such as seniors, medical cases and behavioral issues.
 You will be responsible for food and supplies, including leash, collar and toys.
 Minor medical needs will be covered by the shelter and/or Friends of the Burlington County Animal Shelter.
 You will be expected to help your foster dog find a permanent home by providing updated bio information for online marketing, bringing your foster dog to the shelter and PetSmart adoption days for exposure, making arrangements for potential adopters to meet the dog at your home, etc.

-- Then complete a Burlington County Animal Shelter foster application.
+- To start, complete a Burlington County Animal Shelter foster application.
 Be sure to include your email address and phone number.
-Bring your application with you to the orientation class or email it to dog foster coordinator Debbie at email@example.com.
+Bring your application with you to the orientation class or email it to dog foster coordinator Debbie at firstname.lastname@example.org.
 If you will be fostering a dog owned by the Friends of the Burlington County Animal Shelter, you must complete a Friends of Burlington County Animal Shelter dog foster application.
 The dog foster coordinator will tell you which foster application you need to complete.
 When you take a Friends of BCAS owned dog into foster, you'll be asked to sign a Friends of BCAS foster care agreement and possibly a behavior release.

 - Review the volunteer dog foster manual.
 You may want to bookmark the link for reference.

 - If you're fostering a dog, you can use this template to make business cards for your foster animal.
 (Click on the link below the word "Document:" and the template will open in Word).
 You can add your animal's picture and your contact information.
 You can give a card to potential adopters that show an interest while at adoption events, the shelter or out and about in the community.